adanSiqueira/zenml-intro-pipeline/README.md

 ```

 ## Expected Output
-After running the pipeline, you should see output similar to:
+After running the pipeline, you should see output similar to it, on ZenML Dashboard, showing Pipeline's workflow schema:
 !['pipeline-dashboard-image'](src/pipeline-dashboard.png)